ioccc-src/winner/2011/zucker/README.md

 affect performance too badly.
 Sometimes when an explicit cast (i.e. from float to int) is needed, the program instead simply assigns to a free variable of the desired type instead.
-Both the `array[index]` and `index[array]` notations are used interchangably throughout the program.
+Both the `array[index]` and `index[array]` notations are used interchangeably throughout the program.

 Two other programs were written to support development of this